 This post describes how to set up a workflow using two programs to build up a database of text from the internet.
 The two programs used are TextSTAT and AntConc.
-TextSTAT is used for its webcrawler to build your corpus and AntConc is used to analyse the corpus.
+TextSTAT is used for its webcrawler to build your corpus [update1: an alternative program ICEweb, update 2: BootCat custom url] and AntConc is used to analyse the corpus.
 Note that I won’t be detailing any analysis in this post, that needs a series of other posts.

 TextSTAT